(left) Tunnel; (right-above) remains of a conduit in the Syk; (right-below) Roman road in the Syk

 Kasr Bent Faraoun was the only standing building Burckhardt saw.
 It is believed to have been a temple dedicated to Dushara, a local god who was eventually associated with Zeus.
 A cubical stone was worshipped inside the large cella.

 The part of the town to the east of the Colonnaded Street (and of Wady Mousa) is still to be fully investigated by archaeologists.
-A temple named after some reliefs found on the site was probably dedicated to a Nabatean goddess.
+A temple named after some reliefs found on the site was probably dedicated to Atargatis, a Nabatean and Syrian goddess.

 Archaeologists have found a church built in the Vth century and subsequently enlarged at a short distance from the Temple of the Winged Lion.
 The overall complex was made up of the church, a square courtyard with porticoes and a small building housing a full-immersion baptismal font.